benediktcarda/roundcube-imap/README.md

 // Get mime mailstring from PHPMailer
 $mailstring = $mail->getSentMIMEMessage();

-// Save it do an existing mailbox object
+// Save it to an existing mailbox object

 $flags = array('SEEN');